stablekernel/aqueduct/source/docs/deploy/script.md

----
-layout: page
-title: "Running Aqueduct Applications With Standalone Script"
-category: deploy
-date: 2016-06-19 21:22:35
-order: 6
----

 You may also run Aqueduct applications with a standalone script, instead of `aqueduct serve`.
 In fact, `aqueduct serve` creates a temporary Dart script to run the application.
+If you created your application with `aqueduct create`, a standalone already exists in your project named `bin/main.dart`.

-That script looks something like this:
+A sample script looks like this:

 ```dart
 import 'dart:async';